linkerd/linkerd-examples/dcos/README.md

 Note the `linkerd-dcos.json` files assume 4 nodes.
 Modify this to equal the total number of public+private nodes in your cluster.

+Note that the `linkerd-dcos.json` is one of many ways you can setup Linkerd to run in DC\OS.
+Unfortunately using `linkerd-dcos.json` might make it difficult to send operating system signals to Linkerd e.g. `SIGTERM` for graceful shutdown.
+An [alternative](/linkerd-dcos-with-fetch.json) is one way to can set up the Linkerd so that it can catch os signals.

 Multiple linkerd configurations are described below.
 Pick the one that's most appropriate for your setup.
 When testing configurations, be sure to set the `PUBLIC_NODE` env variable to the external address of the public node in your